FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/subtree-manager/rpc_calculate-subtree-git-like-diff/readme.md

 # RPC calculate-subtree-git-like-diff

-This RPC creates a diff between the source topology subtrees and target topology subtrees.
+This RPC creates a diff between source topology subtrees and target topology subtrees.

-Supported features:
+Supported features include:
-* Comparison of subtrees under same network-topology node.
+* Compare subtrees under the same network-topology node.
-* Comparison of subtrees between different network-topology nodes that use same YANG schemas.
+* Compare subtrees between different network-topology nodes that use same YANG schemas.
-* Comparison of subtrees with different revisions of YANGs schema that are syntactically compatible (for example, different software versions of devices).
+* Compare subtrees with different revisions of YANG schemas that are syntactically compatible (for example, different software versions of devices).

-RPC input contains data-tree paths ('source-path' and 'target-path') and data locations ('source-datastore' and 'target-datastore').
+RPC input contains data-tree paths (`source-path` and `target-path`) and data locations (`source-datastore` and `target-datastore`).

-Data location is the enumeration of two possible values, 'OPERATIONAL' and 'CONFIGURATION'.
+Data location is the enumeration of two possible values, `OPERATIONAL` and `CONFIGURATION`.
-The default value of 'source-datastore' is 'OPERATIONAL' and default value of 'target-datastore' is 'CONFIGURATION'.
+The default value for `source-datastore` is `OPERATIONAL` and the default value of `target-datastore` is `CONFIGURATION`.

-RPC output contains differences between source and target subtrees formatted in a git-like style.
+RPC output contains a list of differences between source and target subtrees formatted in git-like style.
 The changes are grouped by root entities in the configuration.

 ![RPC calculate-subtree-git-like-diff](RPC_calculate-subtree-git-like-diff-RPC_calculate_subtree_git_like_diff.svg)